Don't have a 401(k) plan? Why now may be the best time to offer one

 At Betterment at Work, we’ve designed a modern 401(k) platform for you and your employees:

-• For your employees: Employees can link outside accounts, get retirement advice, and take advantage of automated tax-smart strategies.
-Plus, our Student Loan Management feature helps employees pay off their debt while gaining a 401(k) contribution if you choose to match their loan payments.
+- For your employees: Employees can link outside accounts, get retirement advice, and take advantage of automated tax-smart strategies.
+Plus, our 401(k) match on student loan payments helps employees pay off their debt while gaining a 401(k) contribution if you choose to match their loan payments.

 For a full overview of what to consider when building out a 401(k) plan, check out our Plan Design article.